Breword/tmux/Getting Started.md

 A list of clients is available by pressing `C-b D` (that is, `C-b S-d`).
 This is similar to tree mode and is called client mode.

-Each client is shown in the list in the top half and a preview of the selected client (including its status line) is shown in the bottom half.
+Each client is shown in the list in the top half with its name, attached session, size and the time and date when it was last used and a preview of the selected client (including its status line) is shown in the bottom half.

 The movement and tag keys are the same as tree mode, but others are different, for example the `Enter` key detaches the selected client.